Destiny 2: Best Grenade Launchers for PvE, PvP, Gambit (2023)

 Finally, if you want to be that guy, you can run Fighting Lion.
 While it’s a meme most of the time, in Momentum Control, though, it’s an absolute animal.

 That’s all for our best grenade launchers in Destiny 2 2023 for PvE, PvP, & Gambit.
-Be sure to search for Twinfinite for more tips and information on Destiny 2-related content.
+Be sure to search for Twinfinite for more tips and information on Destiny 2-related content, including the best Fusion Rifles and Sniper Rifles.